khoi/khoi-hugo/content/blog/macOS-app-1-alfred.md

 ![alfred-finding-files](/images/searching_file1.png)

->Yep, Alfred knows that I've been struggling with the new layout on the schedule file lately.
+>Yep, Alfred knows that I've been struggling with the new schedule layout implementation for [Planday]('https://www.planday.com') lately.
 You can open the file with `Enter`, or reveal the find with Finder using `Cmd + Enter`.

 ![alfred-finding-files](/images/searching_file2.png)

->Or just press `->` for the list of available items.
+>Or just press `->` for the list of available actions.

 ## 3. Clipboard History and Snippets